joker1007/slides/rubykaigi2019/slides.md

 ---

-# It is difficult to resolve nested do-end
+# It is difficult to resolve nested do-end by method chain

 # OK, AST Transformation!!

-# I used RubyVM::AbstractSyntaxTree.
+# We already have `RubyVM::AST.of`

-# It is new feature of Ruby-2.6
-# and very useful for handling AST.
+# It is new feature of Ruby-2.6 and very useful for handling AST.

 ---